Signs You May Need Pain Management: Don’t Ignore These Red Flags

 Close-up of a calendar with multiple dates marked with red circles

-1. Pain Lasting More Than 3 Months
+1. Pain That Lasts Longer Than 3 Months

 A woman resting during exercise due to knee pain